 Abstract

-Here we present historical facts, important persons and key-locations that led to the development of the Bacillus Calmette and Guérin (BCG) vaccine at the turn of the 20th century to fight against tuberculosis.
-For that, we have browsed historical publications and gathered original data concerning i) co-inventors, Albert Calmette and Camille Guérin, and ii) the location here it all began, the Pasteur Institute of Lille, France.
-This historical overview lights up the importance of the co-inventors’ respective personalities and of the local political willingness to pull together scientific efforts to relieve the northern region of France from contagious illnesses.
-As a result of their continuous efforts, BCG vaccine is named after its co-inventors.
-It is strongly justified since Calmette and Guérin have remarkably put together their expertise, courage and eagerness to develop this outstanding preventive medicine.
-This review emphasizes Calmette and Guerin's contributions to inventing the BCG vaccine and their enduring legacy.
+This paper presents historical facts, pivotal figures, and significant locations that led to the development of the Bacillus Calmette-Guerin (BCG) vaccine at the turn of the 20th century to combat tuberculosis.
+We reviewed historical publications and gathered original data about the co-inventors, Albert Calmette and Camille Guerin, and the birthplace of their discovery, the Pasteur Institute of Lille, France.
+This historical overview highlights the co-inventors’ distinct personalities and the local political drive to unify scientific efforts to rid the northern region of France of contagious diseases.
+Owing to their relentless dedication, the vaccine is aptly named after its creators.
+It is a fitting tribute, as Calmette and Guerin combined their expertise, courage, and determination to develop this exceptional preventive medicine.
+This review underscores their contributions to the creation of the BCG vaccine and their lasting impact.